 This Mississippi roast is one of my favorites.
 It has SO much flavor and the seasonings, butter and peperoncini make the roast extra tender and juicy.
 You know it’s going to be good when the roast easily shreds with a fork.

-This is the perfect dump and go recipe.
-All you need is six ingredients and 5 minutes to prep dinner in the morning.
-Then just set it and forget it.
+This is the perfect dump and go recipe and is a close rival to our favorite slow cooker beef bourguignon or beef tips and gravy recipe.
+All you need is six ingredients and 5 minutes to prep, then just set it and forget it.
 Let the slow cooker do the work for you.
 Easiest dinner ever!
 All 4 of my kids love this roast too which is always a bonus!

 - Sear the meat.
 This step is optional, but it definitely makes a difference in flavor.
 Sear the roast in a large pot over medium heat for 2 minutes on each side.